cyrusobrien/cyrusobrien/_pages/RelPol275.md

 Wednesday, October 3

-* Khalil Gibran Mohammad, “Introduction: The Mismeasure of Crime” and “Incriminating Culture: The Limits of Racial Liberalism in the Progressive Era” in _The Condemnation of Blackness: Race, Crime, and the Making of Modern America_ (Cambridge, Mass: Harvard University Press, 2011).
+* Khalil Gibran Mohammad, “Introduction: The Mismeasure of Crime” and “Incriminating Culture: The Limits of Racial Liberalism in the Progressive Era” [EXCERPTS] in _The Condemnation of Blackness: Race, Crime, and the Making of Modern America_ (Cambridge, Mass: Harvard University Press, 2011).

 ***

 Monday, October 8

-* Ralph Luker, “Urban Mission,” in _The Social Gospel in Black and White: American Racial Reform 1885-1912_ (Chapel Hill: University of North Carolina Press, 1991).
 * Laura Briggs, “Sex and Citizenship: The Politics of Prostitution in Puerto Rico, 1898–1918,” in _Reproducing Empire: Race, Sex, Science, and U.S. Imperialism in Puerto Rico_ (Berkeley: University of California Press, 2011).

 ***